wxnnvs/AutoEagler/README.md

-[ARCHIVED] - Websites dissapeared and singleplayer is released on 1.8.8.
+[ARCHIVED] - Websites dissapeared making the installer useless.

+Singleplayer is released on 1.8.8 making the idea useless.

 I officially declare this project as dead.

 Feel free to use the code for your own project.

 # AutoEagler